RoracJ/Kanban-Can-/README.md

 ## Description
-to add authentication with JWT to an existing Kanban board application.
+To add authentication with JWT to an existing Kanban board application.

 ## Table of Contents
 - [Installation](#installation)